Jim Ward (musician)

 James David Ward (born September 19, 1976) is an American musician.
 A self-taught guitarist and pianist, he is the lead singer and guitarist for the alternative rock band Sparta, with whom he has recorded five studio albums.
 Ward is also a co-founder of the post-hardcore band At the Drive-In, which he formed in 1994 with Cedric Bixler-Zavala.

 Between 1996 and 2000, At the Drive-In released three studio albums and several EPs to widespread critical acclaim and an increasing cult fanbase.
 The band dissolved at the peak of its popularity in 2001, while touring in support of its third studio album, Relationship of Command.
 Following the band's break-up, Ward formed Sparta with At the Drive-In members Paul Hinojos and Tony Hajjar, releasing three studio albums between 2002 and 2006.

 After putting Sparta on hiatus, Ward focused on his alternative country project Sleepercar, releasing one studio album, West Texas, in 2008 and supporting Coldplay and City & Colour on their respective tours.
 Ward reunited Sparta in 2011 and returned to At the Drive-In in 2012 for a short-lived reunion tour.

+Early life

+Jim Ward's early musical interests included Billy Joel, Benny Goodman, Subhumans, Pixies, Minor Threat, and Dead Kennedys.
+Ward started playing guitar and bass, and by age 14 began to be influenced by the Clash, U2, Fugazi, Jawbox, and the Dischord Records roster.